-Shareholders can send communications to the board by contacting our Director of Investor Relations in one of the following ways:
+Shareholders can send communications to the board by contacting Kevin D. Chapman in one of the following ways:

-- By writing to Renasant Corporation, 209 Troy Street, Tupelo, Mississippi 38804-4827; Attention: Director of Investor Relations;
+- By writing to Renasant Corporation, 209 Troy Street, Tupelo, Mississippi 38804-4827; Attention: Chief Financial Officer;

-- By e-mail to MWaycaster@renasant.com; or
+- By e-mail to KChapman@renasant.com; or

-- By phone at (662) 680-1215.
+- By phone at (662) 680-1450.

-If you request information or ask questions that can more efficiently be addressed by management, our Director of Investor Relations will respond to your questions instead of the board.
-The Director of Investor Relations will forward to the audit committee any communication concerning employee fraud or accounting matters and will forward to the full board any communication relating to corporate governance or those requiring action by the board of directors.
+If you request information or ask questions that can more efficiently be addressed by management, Mr. Chapman will respond to your questions instead of the board.
+He will forward to the audit committee any communication concerning employee fraud or accounting matters and will forward to the full board any communication relating to corporate governance or those requiring action by the board of directors.